xia-lixun/Resume/README.md

 ## **Projects**

-* **_Light-Weight Key Word Spotter (KWS) for Embedded Audio Devices (2019 - )_**
+* **_Light-Weight Key Word Spotter (KWS) for Harman Embedded Audio Products (2019 - )_**

+    * Delivered a generic KWS model training framework aiming for portable audio products
-    * Data collection and data processing
+    * Data collection and pre-processing for deep model training and validation
-    * Training of deep models and benchmarking
+    * Feature calculation, deep model training, selection and validation
-    * Model inference and VST
+    * Model inference code for business units

-    For MIPS and memory constraint embedded audio devices like TWS headhones, key-word spotting must be realized with comparable performance from competitors.
-We successfully implement a framework for arbitrary KWS to be integrated into embedded audio products based on CNN models.
+    Key word spotter of configurable target word with MIPS and memory constraints are getting more attractiveness to portable audio products, like TWS headhones.
+Performance per MIPS x Memory is the new ruler for the competetion.
+Deep model training framework that fulfills our specific requirements has been carefully designed and development, in order to generate streamlined deep models with predefined MIPS and memory footprint, at acceptable precision and recall.
+The value of this framework is in how audio domain knowledge is combined with advanced software skills, on top of the tremendous data collected, to allow me to train a high performance model on an ordinary PC within reasonble amount of time.

 * **_Tuning/Benchmark Samsung Galaxy Home AI Speaker (2018-2019)_**